-Just two months ago the Department of Justice successfully prosecuted GenomeDx Biosciences Corp.
+In 2020, the Department of Justice successfully prosecuted GenomeDx Biosciences Corp.
 (GenomeDx) of Vancouver B.C.
 The company was charged with committing genetic testing fraud in connection with its Decipher® post-operative genetic test for prostate cancer patients.
 Prosecutors said that GenomeDx “knowingly submitted claims for the Decipher test to Medicare between September 2015 and June 2017 that were not medically reasonable and necessary because the prostate cancer patients did not have risk factors necessitating the test…”

 In announcing the settlement, the Justice Department specifically praised the actions of the whistleblowers who brought this genetic testing fraud to light, “As this settlement demonstrates, we are committed to protecting the integrity of the Medicare program and will hold health care providers accountable under the False Claims Act when they engage in improper billing,” said Robert S. Brewer, Jr., United States Attorney for the Southern District of California.
 “This settlement is also another example of our commitment to vigorously investigate cases brought to our attention by whistleblowers.
 We commend the two employees of GenomeDx who had the courage to come forward and work with investigators.”

 The two whistleblowers were paid $348,316.50 which represents 17.5% of the total fine of $1.99 million paid by GenomeDX Biosciences.